Directorate-General

-Within the European Union, Directorates-General are departments with specific zones of responsibility, the equivalent of ministries at a national level.
-Most are headed by a European Commissioner, responsible for the general direction of the Directorate-General, and in charge of (i.e. politically responsible for) the corresponding policy area; and a Director-General, responsible for the management of day-to-day affairs, who reports to the European Commissioner.
+Within the European Union (EU), Directorates-General are departments with specific zones of responsibility.
+Within the European Commission specifically, Directorates-General are the equivalent of national-level ministries.
+Most are headed by a European commissioner, responsible for the general direction of the Directorate-General, and in charge of (politically responsible for) the corresponding policy area; and a director-general, responsible for the management of day-to-day affairs, who reports to the European Commissioner.